What is a Straw Purchase?

 The language of Federal Form 4473 can be confusing.
 Does it mean that you cannot buy a gun as a gift?
-Can you only purchase a firearm for your own use?
+Can you only purchase a firearm for your use?
 Can you buy a firearm with the intention of immediately re-selling it?
 The answers to these questions are all deeply complicated.
 You need to be very careful when dealing with firearms purchases.
-In order to protect yourself, you should always disclose as much information as possible.
+To protect yourself, you should always disclose as much information as possible.
 To give you a better understanding of ATF regulations, the following four scenarios are all examples of illegal straw purchases:

 - You cannot buy a firearm for a person so that their name is not listed as a purchaser or possessor for a certain make and model of a gun.

 Under 18 U.S. Code § 922, a straw purchase is considered a serious criminal offense.
 Making false oral or written statements when attempting to acquire a firearm from a licensed dealer is a serious crime.
 You could get in trouble if you attempt to deceive the seller or the government.